tglanz/tglanz.github.io/arch-boot-spec.md

 this is specific to my machine and software of choice
 - efi boot
 - disk at sdb
-- netctl as network manager
+- netctl as network manager in boot environment
+- networkmanager as network manager in installation

 i edit this file in parallel to the installation and learning process; if you want to do this as well, install git from the boot environment (or use elinks to view the file through github)